ee504/MusicPlayer/README.md

 # MusicPlayer

-Simple music player which search and play preview from itunes.
+Simple music player which searches and plays previews from itunes.

+The app is based on the MVVM design pattern.

 ![alt text](https://github.com/egor-starichenkov/images/blob/master/MusicPlayer.jpg)